‘It’s In The Details’

 The baseball girl shows up in the die-cut N228-3 set.
+An N228-3 card is shown here.
 It might not look like a die-cut at first, but is actually the shape of a baseball.
 While the cards in N228-1 and N228-2 are round, all cards in the N228-3 subset are not round.
 Instead, they have various shapes and the baseball card just happens to be a baseball.
 Others are in the shapes of all sorts of objects.

 While most checklists only cite the N228-3 version of the card, a total of three versions actually exist.

 In addition to N228-3, it is seen in N228-4.
 Those cards were the same as the ones found in N228-3 but have an embossed look.
 Of the three cards, this one is personally the one I have seen the least.

 Finally, it is also in N228-5.
 An N228-5 card of the baseball player is pictured here to the left.

 That subset featured all rectangular cards and this same image was used on that one as well.
 The only difference is that, instead of appearing on a baseball, it appears on a four-sided card.

 As stated above, the baseball portion of the card has often been cut out, per the recommendations of the printer and many assume it is the regular N228-3 version, which is the circular card.

 Of all of the Kinney types, N228-6 is by far the toughest.
 These are rarely seen and, helping to attest to their rarity, REA auctioned off a lot of nearly 900 Kinney cards across the six types in the fall of 2015.
 There was one N228-6 in the entire lot.